andrewtpei/Sentipedia/index.md

 ![figure](Figures/Word_Similarity_Diagram.png)

 ![figure](Figures/2016-2023_WordClouds.png)

+Finally, for the emotional word clouds it seems clear
 ### 4.2 Sentiment Analysis Results
 Based on the data presented below on sentiment around Brexit over time for different sources, a noticeable decline in sentiment concerning Brexit becomes evident.
 Specifically, sentiment pertaining to Brexit has shifted towards negative territory in the case of new articles, while remaining relatively neutral in the context of both Reddit comments discussing Brexit and Reddit comments explicitly mentioning the term "Brexit."
 This alignment supports the findings of conventional surveys and polls, indicating an increase in the percentage of individuals perceiving Brexit as a mistake.
 These figures also imply that the media, as reflected by opinions expressed in news articles, tends to adopt a more critical stance compared to the general public, represented by Reddit comments, when addressing contemporary issues.
 Furthermore, when examining the average sentiment over time, it becomes apparent that the average sentiment of young individuals on Reddit regarding Brexit aligns closely with that of the overall population.
 This observation suggests that the sentiments expressed by young Reddit users concerning Brexit closely mirror those of the wider populace.